-I am an Assistant Professor in the Philosophy Department at the University of California, Davis.
+I am an Associate Professor in the Philosophy Department at the University of California, Davis.

-I was an Assistant Professor in the Philosophy Department at Purdue University in 2013-2014.
-Before Purdue, I was a postdoctoral fellow in the Clinical Center Bioethics Department at the National Institutes of Health in the Washington D.C. area.
+I was previously a postdoctoral fellow in the Clinical Center Bioethics Department at the National Institutes of Health in the Washington D.C. area.
 I received my Ph.D. in philosophy at Yale University in 2011.